Legally reviewed by:

 What Is the Purpose of Non-Economic Damages?

 At first glance, calculating the non-economic losses related to your case may seem unnecessarily complicated.
-However, it’s important to acknowledge these losses as a consequence of your accident.
+However, it’s important to acknowledge these losses as a consequence of your accident, especially since insurance companies often downplay the extent of non-economic damages.
 When we estimate the value of these losses, we hold your pain and suffering in as high of a value as your physical injuries.

 What’s more, calculating your non-economic damages allows us to help you fight for additional case compensation.
 Should you win your case, you can use this compensation to restore your previous quality of life.